 Shared logic includes the GT common module which can be present as part of GT or in the example design.
-By default shared logic is present inside the core.
-If you want to instantiate Shared logic in the example design, select the Include Shared logic in example design radio button in the Vivado IDE.
+By default, shared logic is present inside the GT common.
+If you want to instantiate shared logic in the example design, select Include Shared logic in example design in the Vivado IDE.